 Ch.15- An Infintesimal Particle - (extra) Riccardo Carbone, photographer.

 Indeed, the many names of Charles III.
-Thus it is not that there are too many Charleses, but too many names --titles, really-- for the same Charles, and Kociejowski deftly and wisely leaves it to historians to figure them all out.
+Thus it is not that there are too many Charleses, but too many names —titles, really— for the same Charles, and Kociejowski deftly and wisely leaves it to historians to figure them all out.
 That is probably the second biggest problem in European historiography from the year 1700.
-The biggest one has to do with another Charles, Charles II (November 1661 – 1 November 1700), also known as El Hechizado (Bewitched -- because of his physical deformities) in Spain, where he was born and where he lived and died.
+The biggest one has to do with another Charles, Charles II (November 1661 – 1 November 1700), also known as El Hechizado (Bewitched) because of his physical deformities) in Spain, where he was born and where he lived and died.
 He never set foot in Naples, but was known there simply and affectionately as il Reuccio, the Little King.
 There is an entry on him here.
 You will see at that link how the difficulties involving his inheritance touched off the Wars of the Spanish Succession.
 It is not as dry as it sounds.
 It was the WWI of its day, far-reaching and bloody.
-I have written this just to assure you -- the next time you read that Charles III was really Charles the Someteenth Else-- in Naples he was originally called Charles III of Spain and then Charles III, OR, more interestingly, he was also known simply as Charles of Bourbon -- with no ordinal number (termed a "regnal number).
+I have written this just to assure you -- the next time you read that Charles III was really Charles the Someteenth Else-- in Naples he was originally called Charles III of Spain and then Charles III, OR, more interestingly, he was also known simply as Charles of Bourbon, with no ordinal number (termed a "regnal number).
 Then you have arrived.
 No number needed.
 This showed the importance of the fact that he was the only Spanish king ever to reside in Naples.
 He was just Charles.
-That's all you needed.

 [This item also appears in a separate box near the beginning of the first entry on The Bourbons.]

 - - - - - - - - - - - -